Infinite staircases for Hirzebruch surfaces: Embedding obstructions from exceptional spheres

 \subsection{The role of exceptional spheres}

-The existence of a symplectic embedding of an ellipsoid into a convex toric domain or into a compact toric symplectic manifold is equivalent to the existence of a particular embedding of balls (see \cite[Theorem~1.6]{cg} and \cite[Theorem 1.2]{AADT}).
-In our framework, when $z$ is rational there is a symplectic embedding
+{ It was shown in \cite{Mc0} that the existence of a symplectic embedding of a rational ellipsoid $E(1,z)$ into either the projective plane $\C P^2$ or another rational ellipsoid is equivalent to a particular embedding of balls into $\C P^2$.
+This result extends trivially to embeddings of ellipsoids into any blow up of $\C P^2$; with some additional argument to embeddings into rational convex toric domains (see \cite[Theorem~1.6]{cg} and \cite[Theorem~1.2]{AADT}); and into certain other toric domains (see \cite{LMT}).} In our framework, when $z$ is rational there is a symplectic embedding

 Here, $\bw(z)=(w_1,\dots,w_n)$ is the {\bf weight expansion} of $z\in\Q$ defined in \eqref{eq:wgt} below.
-Thus the ellipsoid embedding question converts into a question about symplectic forms on an $(n+1)$-fold blowup\footnote { For discussion of the relationship between ball embeddings and the symplectic blow up, see for example \cite[Ch.7.1]{McSal}.} of $\C P^2$, a problem that was solved in the 1990s.
+Thus the ellipsoid embedding question converts into a question about symplectic forms on an $(n+1)$-fold blowup\footnote { For discussion of the relationship between ball embeddings and the symplectic blow up, see for example, \cite[Ch.7.1]{McSal}.} of $\C P^2$, a problem that was solved in the 1990s.